carterww/cunit/README.md

 6. Runs a customizable amount of testing suites concurrently.
 7. Runs individual tests in testing suites serially.
 There is probably something out there that loosely fulfills these requirements, but writing my own allows me to tailor it to my exact needs.
+## Arguments
+These are the command line arguments I'd like to add to alter the program's behavior.
++ *--no-color* : This would be nice if you are redirecting the output to a file.
++ *--interactive* : This would allow you to reprint certain suites and/or tests after the tests finish.
++ *-jN* : N is the number of suites that can run concurrently.
++ *-s <comma separated suite names>* : Only run the suites in the list.
++ *--suite=<suite name> <command separated test names>* : In the suite *suite name*, only run the tests in the list of test names.
+This can be passed multiple times.
++ *-f <'default' or 'json'>* : Alter how the results are output.